Vizier-Platform/vizier/README.md

 - `vizier init`
 - `vizier deploy`
-  (skip if you wish to immediately set up a domain, without first testing your deployment)
+  (Skip if you wish to immediately set up a domain, without first testing your deployment.)

 Set up domain:

 - `vizier domain-setup`
-  provisions a TLS certificate and instructs you to create a DNS record for it
+  Provisions a TLS certificate and instructs you to create a DNS record for it.
 - `vizier deploy`
-  updates the stack to use the certificate, and instructs you to create a DNS record pointing your domain at the Cloudfront domain
+  Updates the stack to use the certificate, and instructs you to create a DNS record pointing your domain at the Cloudfront domain.

 #### Removing a Custom Domain

+Either:

-`vizier domain-remove` to only remove the domain
+- `vizier domain-remove`
+  Removes the domain but leaves resources deployed.

 OR

+- `vizier destroy`
-`vizier destroy` removes the domain while destroying deployed resources
+  Removes the domain while destroying deployed resources.

 ### Teardown